Skaneateles, New York

 Skaneateles (/ˌskæniˈætləs/ SKAN-ee-AT-ləs, /ˌskɪn-/ SKIN--) is a town in Onondaga County, New York, United States.
-The population was 7,112 at the 2020 census.
+As of the 2020 Census, the population was 7,112.
 The name is from the Iroquois term for the adjacent Skaneateles Lake, which means "long lake."
 The town is on the western border of the county and includes a village, also named Skaneateles.
 Both the town and village are southwest of Syracuse.

 History

 The area was part of the former Central New York Military Tract.
-The town of Skaneateles was formed in 1830 from the town of Marcellus.
+On February 26, 1830, the town of Skaneateles was formed from the town of Marcellus, and the town later annexed areas of the Town of Spafford in 1840.
 Early turnpikes facilitated development.
 The town was noted for participation in reform movements before the Civil War.